-where $k$ is the sampling index, and $T_{\rm s}$ is the sampling period, and $R$ is the supremum of the range of $\abs{x_1(t)}$.
-Then function~(\ref{a22}) can be solved by Algorithm~\ref{alg1}. \begin{breakablealgorithm} { Conversion from a rotational variable $x_1$ to a monotonic angular variable $\theta_{\rm e}$} \textbf{Initialize:} $s=0,~k=1$
+where $k$ is the sampling index, and $T_{\rm s}$ is the sampling period, and $R=\sup(\abs{y_1(t)})$.
+Then function~(\ref{a22}) can be solved by Algorithm~\ref{alg1}. \begin{breakablealgorithm} { Conversion from a rotational variable $y_1$ to a monotonic angular variable $\theta_{\rm e}$} \textbf{Initialize:} $s=0,~k=1$

-\end{breakablealgorithm} ~\ and the same sign is used to represent the position domain derivatives throughout the paper.
-The state space model of the exosystem is obtained with the position of the master axis $x_1$ and the reference of the slave axis $r_2 = f(x_1)$ by the following proposition. \begin{proposition} The state space model of the exosystem $S(x_1)$ and $Q(x_1)$ can be described of the form
+\end{breakablealgorithm} ~\ and the sign ($'$) is used to represent the position domain derivatives throughout the paper.
+The exosystem~(\ref{exop}) should contain the information of the contour reference to be tracked.
+Therefore, the parameters of the exosystem are identified by the position of the master axis $y_1$ and the reference of the slave axis $r_2 = f(y_1)$ in the following proposition. \begin{proposition} The state space model of the exosystem $S(y_1)$ and $Q(y_1)$ can be described in the following form

-where $l(x_1)$ is defined as
+where $l(y_1)$ is defined as